JoshuaRileyDev/projects/README.md

-# Projects - Raycast Extension
+# Projects Manager - Raycast Extension

 A comprehensive project management extension for Raycast that allows you to organize, create, and manage all your development projects from one centralized location.
 This extension has been over a year in development and is designed for developers who want quick access to their projects with powerful automation features.